ligasm/liferay-docs/en/developer/appdev/articles/04-rest-builder/02-generating-apis-rest-builder.markdown

 4. Create the `*-api` and `*-impl` projects with the usual files (`build.gradle`, `bnd.bnd`).
-Also create a `rest-config.yaml` with the author, paths, and packages.
+Also create a `rest-config.yaml` with the author, paths, and packages in the `*-impl` module.
 For example, here's the `rest-config.yaml` for Liferay's `headless-delivery` API:

     ```yaml